alyakin314/alyakin314.github.io/index.md

 <br/>
 <br/>

-I am incoming M.D.-Ph.D. student at the Washington University School of Medicine in St. Louis.
+I am an (all but officially committed) incoming M.D.-Ph.D. student at the Washington University School of Medicine in St. Louis.
 My primary research interests are development of diagnostic clinical decision support tools and other intersections of machine learning and medicine.

 I graduated from Johns Hopkins University with a B.S. in Computer Science in May 2019 and an M.S.E. in Applied Mathematics & Statistics in December 2019.